 **Please note that during times of extreme pressures, and where we are experiencing a very high volume of phone calls, telephone triage may end earlier than 10.30am **

-Patients aged over 75 an requests a review appointment if they have not been seen by a medical professional in the last 3 years.
+Patients aged over 75 can request a review appointment if they have not been seen by a medical professional in the last 3 years.

-Patients are asked not to arrive at the surgery without telephoning to speak to a doctor first.
-This allows medical staff to triage the urgency of the problem and ensure a suitable time for an appointment is offered.
+Patients are asked not to arrive at the surgery without telephoning to speak to a health care professional first.
+This allows medical staff to triage the urgency of the problem and ensure a suitable time for an appointment.

 Appointments with the practice nurses can be made in advance by telephoning 028 3752 1450.